SoftUni-Internal/interactive-content/EN/04-Object-Composition/02-Destructuring.md

 Create a new variable `name` using the expression `const [{name}] = employees`.

-Obviously `name` will be equal to "John".
+In this case, `name` will be equal to "John".

 Use this expression: `const [{}, {name}] = employees` to assign "Jane" to the `name` variable and print out the result.